ckinateder/flower-dp/README.md

 # flower-dp

-Implementing custom differential privacy into the flower.dev federated learning framework.
+Implementing custom differential privacy into the flower.dev federated learning framework using pytorch.
-**NOTE - this branch is only using pytorch**

 ## Setup

 To setup with a virtual environment, use `virtualenv`.